bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 | T2 star weighted images                    | T2starw | Conventional | Denotes images with predominant T2* contribution, typically images acquired using a GRE sequence with low flip angle, long echo time and long repetition time.
 Please note that this suffix is not a surrogate for `T2starmap`. |
 | Fluid Attenuated Inversion Recovery Images | FLAIR   | Conventional | To be edited.                                                                                                                                                                                                                   |

-If an anatomical imaging data is neither a parametric map nor belongs to a `grouped scan collection`, one of the `_suffix` entries listed in the table above is REQUIRED (with additional entities where applicable) to provide a self explanatory file name.
+If an anatomical imaging data is neither a qMRI map nor belongs to a `grouped scan collection`, one of the `_suffix` entries listed in the table above is REQUIRED (with additional entities where applicable) to provide a self explanatory file name.
 Example use for conventional `T1 weighted images`: